danielbodnar/awesome-stars/README.md

 ## typescript

+- [idahogurl/vs-code-prettier-eslint](https://github.com/idahogurl/vs-code-prettier-eslint) - A Visual Studio Code Extension to format JavaScript and TypeScript code using the prettier-eslint package.
+- [glideapps/quicktype-vscode](https://github.com/glideapps/quicktype-vscode) - VS Code extension to convert JSON to TypeScript, C#, Go, and many more
+- [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
+Biome offers formatter and linter, usable via CLI and LSP.
+- [jacklehamster/bun-template](https://github.com/jacklehamster/bun-template) - Bun template for creating projects using bunjs
+- [NSSTC/sim-ecs](https://github.com/NSSTC/sim-ecs) - Batteries included TypeScript ECS
+- [mimiMonads/vixeny](https://github.com/mimiMonads/vixeny) - 🌐 Vixeny: At the forefront of modern web development, Vixeny stands as a runtime-independent, efficiency-driven library dedicated to upholding the principles of functional purity.
+It's crafted to empo
+- [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
+A magic trip start with `bun create saasfly` .
+The more stars, the more surprises
 - [live-codes/livecodes](https://github.com/live-codes/livecodes) - Code Playground That Just Works!
 - [tareqimbasher/NetPad](https://github.com/tareqimbasher/NetPad) - A cross-platform C# editor and playground.
 - [lukehaas/RunJS](https://github.com/lukehaas/RunJS) - RunJS is a JavaScript playground for macOS, Windows and Linux.
 Write code with instant feedback and access to Node.js and browser APIs.